bitrockteam/amber-website/src/resources/compatibility/readme.md

 | Web Components v1 | [CanIUse?](https://caniuse.com/#feat=shadowdomv1) | [Google](https://github.com/webcomponents/webcomponentsjs)| N/A |

 ## JS frameworks/libraries
 As the `amber-components` are based on the *Web Components v1* specification they are compatible with almost every Javascript framework or library.
-You can find an exhaustive list on [Custom Elementss Everywhere](https://custom-elements-everywhere.com/) website.
+You can find an exhaustive list on [Custom Elements Everywhere](https://custom-elements-everywhere.com/) website.

 Following you will find a set of small examples demonstrating the `amber-tabs` component interacting with properties and events on differents JS frameworks/libraries.

 ### Vue
-You can seamlessy use Web Components in Vue template syntax.
+You can seamlessly use Web Components in Vue template syntax.

 <iframe height="265" style="width: 100%;" scrolling="no" title="Amber-Vue" src="//codepen.io/bitrock/embed/MLWxGJ/?height=265&theme-id=0&default-tab=html,resultundefined" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/bitrock/pen/MLWxGJ/'>Amber-Vue</a> by Bitrock